AcheronProject/SharkPCB/README.md

 <details><summary> Is this design functional and tested? </summary>

-> The prototypes are on their way, so I can't say with full certainty that the design works and is problem-free.
+> The prototypes were received and are being built.
+As far as we have tested, it works, but I can only say it works once I have fully tested them -- so I can't say with full certainty that the design works and is problem-free.
 Although I have designed many boards and electronical circuits, it'd be bold of me to assert their efficiency without proper testing.
-As of today (march 25 of 2019) the first prototypes of version 3.1 are on their way.
+As of today (march 13, 2019) the first prototypes are being tested.

 </details>